Complete and competitive financial markets in a complex world: Introduction.

 \section{Introduction.}

 Since the seminal contributions of Arrow \cite{arrow} and of Radner \cite{radner}, market completeness and the no arbitrage principle have played a prominent r\^ole in financial economics.
 Market completeness, as first noted by Arrow, is a crucial property as it permits the optimal allocation of risk bearing among risk averse agents.
 In fact the equilibria of an economy under conditions of uncertainty but with competitive and complete financial markets are equivalent to those of an ordinary static economy so that classical welfare theorems apply.
 The equilibrium analysis on which this conclusion rests requires that financial markets are free of arbitrage opportunities.
+In the present paper we consider the validity of these classical results in a complex world, that is in the context of an economic model in which uncertainty is treated as a completely general and unrestricted phenomenon.
+As a general conclusion we find that, in a complex world the interplay between uncertainty and asset prices is richer and more interesting than expected.

+Indeed the model of Arrow and of Radner, and of much of the following literature on general equilibrium theory with financial markets, focuses on an economy with a finite state space.
+This modelling choice is instrumental to and has its main advantage in the description of financial assets as contingent contracts, i.e. in purely economic terms.
+On the other hand, it has the drawback that this simplified representation of uncertainty makes it more challenging, in the absence of further elements, to justify market incompleteness.
+To the other extreme, in infinite dimensional economic theory (see e.g. the review of Mas-Colell and Zame \cite{mas-colell_zame}) commodities and assets need to be defined as elements of some given space, the choice of which is most often a first step of crucial importance.